luskizera/iziflow-plugin/docs/ai-instructions.md

 ## 🧩 Standard Node Response Structure

-Although Markdown syntax is not shown during conversation, the AI should use an internal structure to ensure that **all relevant details** of a STEP or ENTRYPOINT node are covered.
+Although YAML syntax is not shown during conversation, the AI should use an internal structure to ensure that **all relevant details** of a STEP or ENTRYPOINT node are covered.
 The assistant should guide the user through the following aspects:

 - **Main Action:** What does the user do or what happens here?